 However, the America After 3PM (2014) report shows parents in low-income and minority households were also more likely to report a lack of available afterschool programs in their community, more likely to perceive cost as a significant barrier to participating in the already limited opportunities, and more likely to cite location and transportation as an additional barrier to participation.
 Unfortunately, the Afterschool Alliance also revealed that the majority of afterschool providers (particularly those serving African-American and Hispanic children) have budgets insufficient to meet the needs of families and communities.
 Nationally, unmet demand is nearly twice as high as current participation, with approximately 19.4 million children in families where afterschool programming is desired, but not available.
-In Florida alone, the Afterschool Alliance (2017) reports an even more dire situation, with 627,430 students enrolled in afterschool programs, but 1,031,509 on waiting lists and/or actively searching for an affordable afterschool program within their area - meaning approximately two-thirds of Florida youth needing afterschool programs are not receiving this important opportunity.
-Although the cost of structured afterschool programs can cost approximately \$1,000 per student per year (based on the Afterschool Alliance estimation for 21st CCLC programs), given the high demand for programming and the struggles with affordability, it is not surprising that 89% of families in Florida support the use of public funding to support afterschool programming.
+In Florida alone, the Afterschool Alliance (2017) reports an even more dire situation, with 627,430 students enrolled in afterschool programs (with an estimated 64,541 in 21st CCCL programs), but 1,031,509 are on wait lists and/or actively searching for an affordable afterschool program within their area - meaning approximately two-thirds of Florida youth needing afterschool programs are not receiving this important opportunity, with over 500,000 children left unsupervised and alone after the school day ends.
+Although the cost of structured afterschool programs can cost approximately \$1,000 per student per year (based on the Afterschool Alliance estimation for 21st CCLC programs), given the high demand for programming and the struggles with affordability, it is not surprising that 89% of families in Florida support the use of public funding for afterschool programming.
+Moreover, 65% of families feel afterschool programming helps excite children about learning, 77% say afterschool reduces the likelihood that children will engage in risky behavior, and 84% of families say afterschool programming helps them keep their jobs.
+Most certainly, the need for afterschool programs far surpasses the availability for such opportunities.